Bereket-Gebreyesus/WeatherCast-App/README.md

 OpenWeatherMap API for weather data

-WeatherBit API for daily forecast data
+WeatherBit API for hourl and daily forecast data

 # Application Requirements

-Must-have features:
+## Must-have features:

 1.Current Weather: Display the current weather conditions, including temperature, humidity, wind speed, and weather icon.

-2.Location-based Forecast(Geo-location):  automatic detection of the user's location, providing personalised weather information without the need for manual input
+2.Location-based Forecast(Geo-location):  automatic detection of the user's location, providing personalised weather information without the need for manual input.

 3.Hourly Forecast: Include an option to view hourly weather forecasts for the selected location.